malijuan627/MinObsReq/.github/ISSUE_TEMPLATE/varproposal.md

 #variable definition:

-#minimum observing requirement(if differs from origins):
+#minimum observing requirement(if differs from 2017 list agreed by GSG):

 #consideration: